zoton2/Twitch-Team-Hosting-Bot/README.md

 ## Web Server

 If the settings are set correctly (see section above) the bot will create a small web server.
-If you go to the main page (for example `localhost:8080`) you will find links to some basic API endpoints and also links that allow you to view the logs created by the bot.
-These are useful for if you want to view the logs that might be on a remote server but don't want to always download the files yourself to read them.
+If you go to the main page (for example `localhost:8080`) you will find information on the bot's current status, links to some basic API endpoints and also links that allow you to view the logs created by the bot, which are useful for if you want to view the logs that might be on a remote server but don't want to always download the files yourself to read them.

 ## Bot Commands